zhoukekestar/custom-decorators/README.md

 class ClassA {

+  // Just add a `@custom` decorator and the extension name.
   @custom('ClassA.method')

-  async method(name) {
+  // No need to modify something for the function async method(name) {
     console.log(`hello ${name}`);
   }
 }

-custom('ClassA.method', async function(context, next) {
+// Add a middleware to extend the method custom('ClassA.method', async function(context, next) {

-  const { args } = context;
+  // Get the arguments from the context const { args } = context;

   console.log(this, 'before', args[0]);